-The number of SaaS reviews sites continues to grow as consumer confidence in online reviews remains steady.
+The number of SaaS review sites continues to grow as consumer confidence in online reviews remains steady.
 You may find that potential customers are looking at these sites to find solutions to their software needs.

 If your SaaS platform is not already on top review sites like G2, reach out to the site editorial team with your specifications and value proposition.
-Some sites also offer premium features that spotlight your SaaS platforms key value propositions and how exactly it helps others.
+Some sites also offer premium features that spotlight your SaaS platform's key value propositions and how exactly it helps others.

 6. Incentivize Referrals

-Ideally a long-term customer loves your SaaS platform, so they are ripe to ask for referrals.
+Ideally, a long-term customer loves your SaaS platform, so they are ripe to ask for referrals.
 Whether it is in the form of subscription discounts, free premium features, or a full-fledged SaaS referral program, find ways to encourage your current SaaS customers to spread the word and be compensated accordingly.

 7. Make SaaS Sign-Ups Easy

+If someone has to jump through hoops just to create an account, they are likely to give up and move on to a competitor.
 Review your signup process and see if there are ways to shorten or streamline the process to get them using your product quickly.